jackVanish/flyknifeComics/about.md

 --------

-(Flyknife Comics is owned and operated by Bruce Delo, with semi-regular collaborations by Christian DeWolf and Stewart Delo.
+(Flyknife Comics is owned and operated by Bruce Delo, with semi-regular collaborations by Christian DeWolf, Jon Pye, and Stewart Delo.
 Site design by Chris Burnell.
 Flyknife Comics is based in Canada and produces small-press comic books for a wide audience.
 All work on the site, unless otherwise indicated, is licensed under a {{ site.copyright }}.)